justma360/Image-scraper-CVAT/CVAT.md

 3. Resets index for all the missing files

 ### CVAT Server
+**Note** If starting on a new computer all previous data will be lost (unless you migrate the docker containers) as the data is stored in the DOCKER containers.

 1. Start CVAT server and connect to `http://localhost:8080/`
 2. Create an account (Enter random details unless hosted on server)